Protestantism in Portugal

 The establishment of a constitutional monarchy in 1834 granted limited religious toleration to, and consequently led to the opening of an Anglican chapel in Lisbon.
 A second chapel was opened in 1868.
 The Anglican mission coincided with the growing influence of the Old Catholic movement in Portugal.
-Congregations were created from Roman Catholic priests and laypeople who refused to accept the dogmas of the infallibility and universal ordinary jurisdiction of the Pope, as defined by the First Vatican Council in 1870.
-The Lusitanian Catholic Apostolic Evangelical Church was formed as a result in 1880, however laws still restricted the activities of non-Roman Catholics.
+Congregations were created from Catholic priests and laypeople who refused to accept the dogmas of the infallibility and universal ordinary jurisdiction of the Pope, as defined by the First Vatican Council in 1870.
+The Lusitanian Catholic Apostolic Evangelical Church was formed as a result in 1880, however laws still restricted the activities of non-Catholics.

-By the early 1990s, only some 50,000 to 60,000 Anglicans and Protestants lived in Portugal, less than 1 percent of the total population.
+By the early 1990s, only some 50,000 to 60,000 Protestants lived in Portugal, less than 1 percent of the total population.
 The 1950s and 1960s saw the arrival of Pentecostals who increased in numbers more rapidly than the earlier arrivals did.
 All groups, however, were hampered by prohibitions and restrictions against the free exercise of their religions, especially missionary activities.

 These restrictions were lifted after the Revolution of 1974.
 The constitution of 1976 guarantees all religions the right to practice their faith.
-Non-Roman Catholic groups came to be recognized as legal entities with the right to assemble.
-Portuguese who were both not Roman Catholics and were conscientious objectors had the right to apply for alternative military service.
+Non-Catholic groups came to be recognized as legal entities with the right to assemble.
+Portuguese who were both not Catholics and were conscientious objectors had the right to apply for alternative military service.

 Denominations

 Lusitanian Catholic Apostolic Evangelical Church

-The Lusitanian Catholic Apostolic Evangelical Church is the oldest protestant denomination in Portugal, and is a member church of the Anglican Communion.
+The Lusitanian Catholic Apostolic Evangelical Church is the oldest protestant denomination in Portugal, and is a member church of the Anglican Communion and of the Porvoo Communion.
+In 2016, research published in the Journal of Anglican Studies, by Cambridge University Press, reported that the church claims 5,000 total members.
+In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected peer-reviewed research, edited by faculty at Durham University, reporting there were 2,700 Anglicans in Portugal, a decline from 4,500 in 1970.